Retriver08/IntuneStack/README.md

    - **Success Threshold**: Minimum success rate % for promotion (default: 80%)
    - **Auto Promote**: Enable to automatically promote if criteria met
    - **Output Level**: `Minimal`, `Normal`, or `Detailed`
+   - **Run tests only**: Check to run Pester tests without connecting to Graph API

+⚠️ **Note**: Integration test results will appear in the workflow logs only.
+No artifacts containing your tenant data will be uploaded.

 ### Local Development
 ```powershell
 # Analyze a policy for promotion readiness
 .\src\PolicyPromotion.ps1 -PolicyId "" -CurrentStage "dev"